-4. Type 1 to select the Avamar cluster client package and press Enter.

-The output displays processing and verification information, and then prompts you to specify whether to continue with the Avamar cluster client installation.

-The output displays the status of the installation until the installation completes.

-6. Run avclustinstall by typing:
+- Type 1 to select the Avamar cluster client package and press Enter.
+The output displays processing and verification information, and then prompts you to specify whether to continue with the Avamar cluster client installation. - 5.
+Type y and press Enter. - The output displays the status of the installation until the installation completes. - 6.
+Run avclustinstall by typing: